 5 minutes with John Wood - With Australia’s energy system in the middle of a historic transition, ES&D chats to Ecoult chief executive officer John Wood about the role smart energy storage systems will play as renewable energy penetration increases.

-Australian advanced lead-acid battery maker Ecoult says this month’s expansion into India is the first step in creating a global manufacturing network.
+Australian advanced lead battery maker Ecoult says this month’s expansion into India is the first step in creating a global manufacturing network.

 Chief executive John Wood told GTM he expects his Sydney-based company to sign licensing deals with manufacturers in most major energy storage markets by 2019.

-Sydney-based battery developer Ecoult is eyeing the huge Indian market after winning Australian government funding to help it cut the cost of its new-generation lead-acid storage device and take the technology global.
+Sydney-based battery developer Ecoult is eyeing the huge Indian market after winning Australian government funding to help it cut the cost of its new-generation lead storage device and take the technology global.

-While lithium-ion batteries are grabbing the limelight in the public debate around energy storage, lead-acid remains the dominant technology globally, by a factor of about seven, pointed out Ecoult chief executive John Wood.
+While lithium-ion batteries are grabbing the limelight in the public debate around energy storage, lead remains the dominant technology globally, by a factor of about seven, pointed out Ecoult chief executive John Wood.